 - Android 7.1 (API level 25) and lower: Settings > Developer Options > USB debugging

-Connect your device via USB and pop open a terminal.
-Allow your device to connect by accepting the prompt on your device.
+Connect your device via USB and open a terminal.
+Allow your device to connect by accepting the prompt that appears on it.

 Now list the connected Android devices: